Mohs’ Micrographic Surgery

 The tumor was in a bad location or was a large tumor that resulted in significant scar.

 Sometimes, additional surgery or other procedures may be needed to obtain an optimal cosmetic outcome.

-2. “Mohs’ Micrographic Surgery costs too much money and is not necessary”.
+2. “Mohs’ Micrographic Surgery costs too much money.”